sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 made freely available in a [GitHub repository](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

-I was going to use
+I was going to use going to use [DeepAR by AWS]([https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)) and compair

 ### Problem Statement
 This project seeks to forecast number of people infected and number of